KIN 176: Teaching Physical Education

 Catalog Course Description

-An introductory course that will acquaint students with physical education programs for grades K-6.
-The course will include observation and visitation with elementary age students.
-The course will include methods, skills, and activities used in teaching elementary physical education.
-The class is recommended for elementary education and physical education majors.
+An introductory course that will acquaint students with physical education programs for grades K-12.
+The course will include observation and visitation with elementary or secondary education aged students.
+The course will include methods, skills, and activities used in teaching elementary or secondary physical education.
+The class is recommended for education and physical education majors.
 54 lecture hours.

 Course Objectives

-• assess the field of teaching physical education in the elementary grades
+• evaluate physical education instruction in grades K-12

 • delineate the types of activities taught in the elementary grades